Hyperpolymath/LOL/README.md

 ### Installation and running

-The 1000Langs is written in Python3.
-For the detailed installation and running guideline see the <a href='https://github.com/ehsanasgari/1000langs/tree/master/run_crawler'> installation guideline </a>.
+The original LOL - 1000Langs - was written in Python3 (the only terrible aspect of the original design).
+For the detailed installation and running guideline see the <a href='https://github.com/ehsanasgari/1000Langs/tree/master/run_crawler'> installation guideline </a>.

 <hr />

 ### List of covered languages

-The 1000Langs super-parallel crawler currently supports crawling of 1500+ unique languages, that are crawled through multiple sources of bible corpora.
+The LOL super-parallel crawler currently supports crawling of 1500+ unique languages, that are crawled through multiple sources of bible corpora.
-Here you can find the list of languages covered by 1000Langs crawler to date (Dec 2018).
+Here you can find the list of languages covered by LOL crawler to date (Dec 2018).
 These language are subject to change based on changes in the crawling sources.

 <table border="1" class="dataframe">
   <thead>